SupaMafia/awesome-window-manager-config/README.md

 Dependencies: dmenu, kitty(terminal), compton, nitrogen, volumeicon, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox.

+Installation: in rc.lua, you need you change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua")

 Issues and solutions when using the awesome window manager

 for nvidia driver casuing a black screen after log out (solved):